top of page

 Step 2: Exfoliating to Unclog and Refine Texture

-• Chemical Exfoliants: Products containing Alpha-Hydroxy Acids (AHAs) and Beta-Hydroxy Acids (BHAs) dissolve the "glue" holding dead skin cells together.
+• Chemical Exfoliants: Products containing Alpha-Hydroxy Acids (AHAs) and Beta-Hydroxy Acids (BHAs) dissolve the bonds holding dead skin cells together.
 BHAs, like salicylic acid, are oil-soluble and can penetrate deep inside the pore to clear out clogs.

 Step 3: Using Toners to Balance and Prep Skin